 The family withdrew their youngest child from the centre but continued to take their older child who was soon to graduate to school.
 The area manager and a service owner met with the family on 5th February to discuss their concerns.

-On the 11th February the mother said she noticed on the sign in / sign out form that there had been 14 incidents recorded for children in the room and she later asked Ms Prendergast about this.
-In an email to the mother Ms Prendergast stated: “It is clear to me at this point with the continued communication around your dissatisfaction with New Shoots Tauranga and our management we have come to the conclusion that Tauranga is not the centre for you and your family.
+On the 11th February the mother said she noticed on the sign in / sign out form that there had been 14 incidents recorded for children in the room and she later asked a centre owner about this.
+The reply she received was: “It is clear to me at this point with the continued communication around your dissatisfaction with New Shoots Tauranga and our management we have come to the conclusion that Tauranga is not the centre for you and your family.
 We hereby cease (child’s name) enrolment at New Shoots Tauranga (as per the terms and conditions on your enrolment attached) effective the 26th of Feb 2020 … I have forwarded this email to (name) at the ministry to ensure she is also fully informed of the current situation.”

 But after the child received a head injury on the morning of 14th February and the mother tried to find out more details about this from a teacher, the family received an email from the service stating that neither parent was welcome in the centre again and that their older child’s enrolment was terminated effective immediately.
 It was claimed that the mother’s questioning made the teacher feel unsafe.
 The mother however believed that the teacher feared management, as the teacher kept saying "I'm going to get in trouble" and the mother kept reassuring her that it was fine.